 Health And Safety

-In some countries you may find it difficult or expensive to get health treatment, so it is extremely important to protect yourself against health risks in the country you are going to.
+You may find it difficult or expensive to get health treatment in some countries, so it is extremely important to protect yourself against health risks in the country you are going to.

 - Check with the Foreign and Commonwealth Office’s directory about the country you are travelling to:uk